1. Register for Monday Seminar each semester

 8. Seminar Course Requirements

 Students will take three graduate level seminar courses within the department.
 These seminars, with two exceptions (Hassin's GR9350, and Davachi's Fall 2017 GR9165), cannot be 9000 level courses.
-The grade of B- or better must be obtained in each course in order to receive credit for completion of the requirement.
+The grade of A- or better must be obtained in each course in order to receive credit for completion of the requirement.
 Any course that is offered by a core faculty member of the Department of Psychology is eligible to be one of these three courses.
 If a student wishes to take a graduate level course that is not offered by a core member of the department to meet this requirement, he or she must consult with his or her advisor and obtain permission to do so from the DGS.
 Students are encouraged to use these seminar requirements to gain a broad understanding of psychology.

 9. Statistics & Methods Course Requirement

-a) Currently a two course sequence (GR6006x and GR6007y) is being offered.
+a) Currently a two course sequence (GR6006 Introduction to Statistical Modeling in Psychology and GR6007 Analysis of Change) is being offered.
 As part of your MA requirements one of these two courses should be taken.

 b) In the event that the above is not being offered in a particular year, a list of approved statistics courses that may be used to meet this requirement is provided at the following link.

 Teaching is considered to be an integral part of your graduate training.
-As such, you are expected to serve as a TA for one course per year.
-Across your graduate career, at least two of your TA appointments should be in “hard” classes (i.e., lab or stats courses).
+As such, you are expected to serve as a TA for one course per year during your funded years (1-5).
+Across your graduate career, at least two of your TA appointments should be in classes with laboratory sections (i.e., methods or statistics courses).

 11. Training for Teaching.